-Debt consolidation is when you take out a new loan to repay multiple loans, simplifying your repayment and potentially reducing the overall cost of your loan.
-While it’s a helpful tool for some, only three types of debt can be consolidated: credit card, student loan and high-interest personal loan debt.
+Debt consolidation is when you take out a new loan to pay off multiple debts and simplify your repayment by potentially reducing the overall cost by securing better terms and interest.
+While it’s a helpful tool for some, typically three types of debt can be consolidated: credit card debt, student loan debt and high-interest personal loan debt.

 Credit card debt